infobloxopen/hotload/README.md

 # Force Kill

-By default, the hotload driver allows for connections to be closed gracefully by the underlying driver.
-If your application holds connections open with long running operations, this will prevent graceful switchover to new datasources.
+By default, the hotload driver gracefully closes connections to the underlying driver.
+If your application holds connections open with long-running operations, this will prevent graceful switchover to new data sources.

 Adding `forceKill=true` to your DSN will cause the hotload driver to close the underlying connection manually when a change to the connection information is detected.